appsignal/appsignal-ruby/README.md

 ```

 Depending on what framework or gems you use some manual integration is
 required.
-Follow the steps in the wizard or consult our [Supported systems and
+Follow the steps in the wizard or consult our [integrations] page for
-frameworks] page for help.
+help.

 If you're stuck feel free to [contact us][contact]!